jameshyojaelee/OmniSpatial/docs/examples.md

 - `examples/workflows/snakemake/` ships a `Snakefile` and `config.yaml` that can be customised per sample.
 Enable validation by setting `validate: true` in the config.

 Both templates work against local checkouts or the published container image, making it easy to embed OmniSpatial in larger orchestration stacks.

+When orchestrating conversions directly in Python, `ConversionPipeline` writes each matched adapter to its own `<output>/<adapter>.ngff.zarr` directory, matching the layout expected by these workflow templates.